preciofishbone/OmniaDocsG2/admin-settings/tenant-settings/process-management/index.rst

-Process Management - Tenant settings
+Process management - Tenant settings
 ======================================

-Prequisite: The Tenant feature "Process Management" must be active for these options to be available.
+Prequisite: The tenant feature "Process management" must be active for these options to be available.

 .. image:: process-management-settings-new.png